About Spring Lake Park Schools:

 How to Apply:

 Applications will be reviewed as received and qualified candidates will be interviewed until the position is filled.
 Individuals who wish to be considered for this position must apply online at https://www.applitrack.com/district16/onlineapp/default.aspx.
-Only qualified individuals will be considered for an interview.
+Only qualified and appropriately licensed individuals will be considered for an interview.